uit-no-old/elixir-excelerate/README.md

-Documents on the Elixir Excelerate project.
+Design documents for systems and the marine metagenomics data analysis pipelines developed in the ELIXIR Excelerate project.

 -------------------------------------------

-The document on MarRef, the marine gold standard database, can be found [here](https://github.com/elixir-marine/marref).
+The design document for the marine reference database can is [here](https://github.com/elixir-marine/marref).